shettysaish20/RL-Mumbai-Taxi-Project-T3D/README.md

-# RL-Mumbai-Taxi-Project
+# RL-Mumbai-Taxi-Project-TD3

-A Reinforcement Learning model trained to empower the Mumbai Taxi learn to navigate the bustling streets of Mumbai
+An extension of my previous iteration of Reinforcement Learning, this model is trained using Twin-Delayed Deep Deterministic Policy Gradient (TD3) to enable a Mumbai Taxi to navigate the streets of Mumbai.

 ![RL Agent](images/running_image.png)

 ## Overview

-This project implements a Deep Q-Network (DQN) to train a virtual taxi to drive within a simulated Mumbai environment.
-The taxi learns to avoid sand (obstacles) and reach designated goals.
+This project implements a Twin-Delayed Deep Deterministic Policy Gradient (TD3) model to train a virtual taxi to drive within a simulated Mumbai environment.
+The taxi learns to avoid obstacles and reach designated goals.

 ## Key Files

--   [ai.py](RL-Mumbai-Taxi-Project/ai.py): Contains the DQN implementation, including the neural network architecture and learning logic.
+-   [T3D_ai_model.py](RL-Mumbai-Taxi-Project/ai.py): Contains the TD3 implementation, including the neural network architectures (actor and critic) and learning logic.
 -   [map.py](RL-Mumbai-Taxi-Project/map.py): Implements the game environment, car dynamics, and reward system.
 -   [car.kv](RL-Mumbai-Taxi-Project/car.kv): Defines the Kivy UI elements for the car and environment.
 -   [images/](RL-Mumbai-Taxi-Project/images/): Contains images for the map, car, and other visual elements.